SELECTION OF QUESTIONS AND ANSWERS

 My teaching is quite different from what is usually taught in most kungfu schools.
 While many kungfu schools spend as much as 90% of their time on set practice, we spend only about 10%.
 About 40% of our training time is spent on combat application, 40% on force training, and 10% on kungfu philosophy.

-In our school, the Shaolin Wahnam School, I first teach my students Shaolin Chi Kung, such as exercises from the Eighteen Lohan Hands, so that they can generate their own energy flow.
+In our school, the Shaolin Wahnam School, I first teach my students Shaolin Chi Kung, such as exercises from the Eighteen Lohan Hands (or "Yi Jing Jin"), so that they can generate their own energy flow.
 Next I teach basic Shaolin force training, particularly One Finger Shooting Zen, the fundamental force training exercise in our Shaolin Wahnam school, and basic Shaolin patterns.

 Then the students apply the patterns for combat, first as specific techniques to overcome particular combat situations, then as short combat sequences.
 They learn and put into practice combat tactics, in contrast to techniques.
 The students also learn to link the patterns and combat sequences into sets of their own.

 Different students, therefore, have different sets, composed by themselves with help from me in providing the underlying principles.
-Gradually they proceed to free sparring using the kungfu techniques and tactics they have learnt.
+Gradually they process to free sparring using the kungfu techniques and tactics they have learnt.

 Throughout their training, chi kung and meditaion are important aspects of their practice.
 In this way, within two years not only they should be able to handle a black-belt comfortably and understand fundamental Shaolin principles, they also have good health, internal force and mental freshness.

-Hence although the sets you mentioned above with the exception of Da and Shao Hong Quan are in our reportoire, studnets do not generally lean them until they have been training with me for many years.
-And even when they have learnt them, with the exception of their chosen set which they practice as their specialty, they would treat them as demonstrative forms as well as examples of different approaches to combat, rather than as the core of their training.
+Hence although the sets you mentioned above, students do not generally lean them until they have been training with me for many years.
+And even when they have learnt them, with the exception of their chosen set which they practice as their basic sets, they would treat them as demonstrative forms as well as examples of different approaches to combat, rather than as the core of their training.

 How about the supplementary exercises like the iron palm, iron body and some other power development exercise?